-Acquired hemophilia A (AHA) is an autoimmune disease caused by antibodies to factor VIII (factor VIII inhibitors).
+Acquired hemophilia A (AHA) is an autoimmune disease caused by the development of neutralizing antibodies to factor VIII (factor VIII inhibitors).
 AHA is very rare and affects both men and women.
 Etiology is unknown in 50% of patients.
-AHA may develop in mothers within 6 months of delivery as well as in patients with autoimmune diseases, malignancy, allergic diseases, or drug-induced reactions.
+AHA may develop during pregnancy or within 12 months after delivery as well as in patients with autoimmune diseases, malignancy, allergic diseases, or drug-induced reactions.
 It has been observed that there are 2 peaks of AHA incidence: one in young women, associated with pregnancy and the second one at advanced age (>60 years).

 Clinical Features and Natural HistoryTop

 AHA manifests as acute severe coagulopathy with cutaneous, mucous membrane (gastrointestinal, urinary, genital), dental site, and surgical site bleeding in a patient without a previous history of bleeding.
 Less common features include retroperitoneal hematoma, intracranial bleeding, and bleeding into skeletal muscles.
-Very rarely, patients may have spontaneous bleeding into the joints (a manifestation typical for hemophilia A).
+Very rarely, patients may have spontaneous bleeding into the joints (a manifestation typical for congenital hemophilia A).